 She noted that all scholarship applicants are required to submit a Free Application for Federal Student Aid (FAFSA) form, since it is a requirement for many of the awards the PCC Foundation offers.
 And she pointed out that students who have started the online application process but haven’t finished it must do so by the deadline.

-Once the scholarship application deadline has passed, Simpkins says the PCC Foundation Scholarship Committee will work with PCC Institutional Advancement staff to administer and award most of the available scholarships.
+Once the new scholarship application deadline has passed, Simpkins says the PCC Foundation Scholarship Committee will work with PCC Institutional Advancement staff to administer and award most of the available scholarships.
 She explained that government-funded awards and several specific scholarships, such as the N.C.
 Education Lottery and Golden LEAF scholarships, will continue to be awarded by PCC’s Financial Aid Department.

 Students who have questions or need assistance with completing scholarship applications are encouraged to contact Simpkins by email at email@example.com.